codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 The imeOptions attribute is used to control the icon in the [[Soft Keyboard|Working-with-the-Soft-Keyboard]].
 The gravity attribute will position the button at the center vertically AND on the right horizontally.

 Notice that we are using `ImageButton`.
 It allows setting a background image using `android:src` attribute.
 Now, let's add a new icon that represents a send message.
-Select File -> New -> Vector asset.
+Select File -> New -> Vector Asset.
 In the "Asset Studio" dialog select "Asset Type: Clip Art".
 Then click on a "Clip Art" button and search for "Send" asset.
 You can keep defaults for the rest of the settings or experiment changing colors and outline style.

 Another thing to notice is a new attribute `android:contentDescription`.
 This attribute refers to a string that we will define in a second.
 Although `ImageButton` doesn't display text, this text is used for **accessibility**.